ucsb-cs8/w20/_lab/lab01.md

 >>>
 ```

-Note that the `import` statement allows your program to use other code (libraries) that you didn't write yourself (someone else did).
+Note that the `import` statement gives us access to math.sqrt().
+The name that comes after the key word `import` is called a library (here we are importing the `math` library).
+This allows the program to use other code like math.sqrt() that we didn't write ourselves (someone else wrote it for us).
 There are a lot of libraries that come with programming language (such as `math`), and some libraries that can be downloaded and imported into your program (see Section 1.2 in Perkovic).
-In either case, using libraries help developers focus on solving their problems and manage their code without having to re-implement certain functionality.
+In either case, using libraries helps developers focus on solving their problems and manage their code without having to re-implement certain functionality (like making a sqrt function from scratch).

 The value we get back is the square root of 2, which is an irrational number&mdash;its decimal representation goes on forever.
 Unfortunately, real world computing devices typically store numbers with a finite number of decimal places&dagger;.
-So, the representation we see for the square root of two is in fact an approximation.
+So, the representation we see for the square root of two is an approximation.

 <div style="font-size:80%">
 (&dagger;&nbsp;Technically, "binary places", or "binary digits" rather than "decimal places".
 For purposes of this discussion it amounts to the same thing.
 Also, some computer systems do work with "symbolic" representations of numeric quantities, e.g., retaining √2 or π as symbolic values rather than as numerical approximations.
 On those systems, you can get exact results, without losing precision, at the expense of speed.
 We won't discuss that kind of software in this course.)